 1/2 tsp. organic turmeric powder

-1 pinch organic asafoetida (hing) or 1 piece kombu or wakame
+1 pinch organic asafoetida (hing)

 Ghee is highly prized in Ayurveda for its ability to nourish and lubricate all the tissues of the body, and it is considered to be the essence of milk, and thereby the essence of motherly love.
 It is said to nourish the body and intellect, down to the very core of your being!
 Ghee is a beloved healthy fat known to kindle digestion and support a balanced and robust metabolism.
 It is also used topically on the face, hands, feet, lips, and nails as a silky and gentle natural moisturizer.